gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 func openNewAccount(name: String, initialBalance: Double) async {
     let client = Client(name: name, initialBalance: initialBalance) await ClientStore.clientStore.addClient(client)
     client.logToAuditStream() // Error!
-Already passed out of isolation domain... this could race!
+Already transferred into clientStore's isolation domain... this could race!
 }
 ```

-Even though it is unsafe to use `client` in `openBankAccount` after transferring
+Even though it is unsafe to use `client` in `openNewAccount` after transferring
-`client` into `bankAccount`'s isolation domain, any other value that could
+`client` into `clientStore`'s isolation domain, any other value that could
 statically be proven as being isolated from `client` could be used safely.
 To
 prove isolation here, we reason about equivalence classes of values called
 isolation regions.
 Formally, two values `x` and `y` are defined to be within
 the same isolation region at a program point `p` if:

 1. `x` may alias `y` at `p`.
-2. `x` or a part of `x` might be referenceable from `y` via chaining `y`'s properties at `p`.
+2. `x` or a part of `x` might be referenceable from `y` via chained access of `y`'s properties at `p`.

 This definition ensures that values that are in different isolation regions
 can be used concurrently since any code that uses `x` could not affect `y`.
 For